 - eBonding (ticket synchronization) – synchronizing incidents, changes and requests across multiple service desk systems.
 These multiple service desks systems could be due to acquisitions, supply chain partners or decentralized organizational structures.
 Often large organizations are dealing with multiple service desks such as manufacturer/supplier relationships or outsourcers managing multiple customer environments, creating the need to synchronize tickets in order to keep communications flowing.

 Matching up service desk incidents, changes and requests across service desk systems from multiple vendors helps keep the different organizations working together rather than duplicating work.
 It helps resolve problems faster, and at lower cost, to keep the business moving forward.

 The four use cases discussed here are commonly encountered problems that can be quickly and easily solved, delivering fast payback and strong ROI.
-Atrium Orchestrator from BMC is helping organizations to automate the gaps by connecting tools and processes to help save time and labor costs while improving compliance.
-To learn more about how Atrium Orchestrator can help you automate the gaps and solve other user cases with it’s flexibility and fast library of connectors and workflows, visit our product page at http://www.bmc.com/it-solutions/atrium-orchestrator.html
+BMC Atrium Orchestrator is helping organizations to automate the gaps by connecting tools and processes to help save time and labor costs while improving compliance.
+To learn more about how BMC Atrium Orchestrator can help you automate the gaps and solve other user cases with it’s flexibility and fast library of connectors and workflows, visit our product page at https://www.bmc.com/it-solutions/truesight-orchestration.html

 1 Metronet Desktop Support Benchmarks Study, 2014, https://www.slideshare.net/MetricNet/benchmark-2014-global-results-for-desktop-support-v2-1 ↩